SebastianHeslinRees/population_projections/model_code/model_scripts/housing_led/README.md

 ##BPO process
-The Borough Preferred Option projection (BPO) provide local authorities with the ability to run a housing-led projection based on their own housing developmnet data.
-A series of function is necessary to enable to the processing of housing data and the bluk running of a number of projections.
+The Borough Preferred Option projection (BPO) provide local authorities with the ability to run a housing-led projection based on their own housing development data.
+A series of function is necessary to enable to the processing of housing data and the bulk running of a number of projections.

 `bpo_template_to_rds` converts a csv file containg development data into an rds file in the format expected by the housing-led model.